ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/faq.md

 ### Indirect Address control (is available only in Dynamixel PRO and X series but its very useful!)
 To control multiple items in multiple dynamixel, and when you want to use **Sync Read and Write control** rather than **Bulk Read and Write control**, use this.
 Copy the buffer of targeted items to another address on the memory using **Normal Read and Write control**, then **Sync Read and Write control** them.

+## Questions?
+- Any questions related with Dynamixel SDK are always welcomed.
+Just let me know at: ISSUES
+- For the other questions, including Hardware-wise problems on your Dynamixels, please contact to support@robotis.com
+- Ask our developer community on the [RobotSource](https://community.robotsource.org/).